cms-tau-pog/TauFW/PicoProducer/README.md

 ```
 pico.py resubmit -y 2016 -c mutau
 ```
-This will resubmit files that are missing or corrupted (unless they are associated with a running job).
+This will resubmit files that are missing or corrupted, unless they are associated with a pending or running job.
 In case the jobs take too long, you can specify a smaller number of files per job with `--filesperjob` on the fly, or use `--split` to split the previous number.
 Otherwise you can limit the number of events per job with `--maxevts` if it was not already set in the first submission.

-Use `--skipevts` to speed up the resubmission by checking for missing files.
+Use `--skipevts` to speed up the resubmission by checking for missing files without opening, and `--checkqueue 1` to only check the batch system for pending or running jobs once.

 ### Finalize